 1. Go Over the Community Rules

 You would go through Twitch’s entire legal section in an ideal world.
-However, there is a lot of fancy, so at the absolute least, follow the community norms.
+However, there are a lot of fancies, so at the absolute least, follow the community norms.
 Before creating an account, read the guidelines and bookmark the page to come back and check for updates.

 2. Make an Account

 It is as simple as clicking the “sign up” button and filling out the form on a desktop computer.

 You can download the Twitch app on mobile devices.
 However, Twitch suggests you sign up with your phone number first and add your email address later.

 You cannot broadcast on Twitch without using 2FA, and you cannot use 2FA on mobile devices either.
 So, go into your account on a desktop computer, access the security settings, and enable 2FA.
 But, of course, to complete the 2FA process, you will need a mobile phone.

 Which Software Should be Used for Streaming on Twitch?

 Unless they have hardware encoders accessible, beginners should start with software encoders when streaming on Twitch from a desktop computer.